Sulk: Release and promotion

 The first single released from the album was "Party Fears Two".
-It became the band's breakthrough single, reaching number 9 on the UK Singles Chart in March 1982.
+It became the band's breakthrough single, reaching number 9 on the UK singles chart in March 1982.
 A second single, "Club Country", was almost as successful, reaching number 13 in May 1982.
-The singles' success owed greatly to Associates' memorable appearances on the UK's best known and most watched television music show of the time, Top of the Pops.
-The group took the opportunity to subvert the family-friendly nature of the programme with absurdist pranks: on their second appearance performing "Party Fears Two", Rankine played the banjo while dressed in a fencing suit and wearing samurai make-up with chopsticks in his hair, while Mackenzie spent much of the song singing to the image of himself in the television monitors rather than face the audience or the cameras.
-For their final Top of the Pops appearance, Rankine had two chocolate guitars made by the London department store Harrods which he played during their performance of "18 Carat Love Affair", one of which he broke up and gave to audience members halfway through the song.
+The singles' success owed greatly to Associates' memorable appearances on the UK's best known and most watched television music show of the time, Top of the Pops (TOTP).
+The group took the opportunity to subvert the family-friendly nature of the programme with absurdist practical jokes: on their second appearance performing "Party Fears Two", Rankine played the banjo while dressed in a fencing suit and wearing samurai make-up with chopsticks in his hair, while Mackenzie spent much of the song singing to the image of himself in the television monitors rather than face the audience or the cameras.
+For their final Top of the Pops appearance, Rankine had two chocolate guitars made by the London luxury department store Harrods which he played during their performance of "18 Carat Love Affair", one of which he broke up and gave to audience members halfway through the song.
 Rankine said that the reason for their stunts was that "partly it was just a response to the boredom of having to be there at the BBC studio from half eight in the morning and not getting out until ten at night".